HappyFrowl/documentation/Linux/StorageManagement.md

             * etc
         - `tune2fs -l` - List all options
         - `tune2fs -l <disk>` - List all details of the disk.
-        - `tune2fs <disk> -L <volume name>`: Assign a volume name to a disk.
+        - `tune2fs -L <labelname> <disk>` - Assign a label or volume name to a disk.

     * `dumpe2fs`
         - Displays all super block and block group information about a disk
-        - Includes block and superblock data, and metadata about the file system
+        - Includes block and superblock data, and metadata about the filesystem

 * **How to's**
     * **So in order to take a used disk and repurpose it:**
         * wipe disk using `dd` (see below).
-Wiping the file system without deleting the files `wipefs` works as well
+Wiping the filesystem without deleting the files `wipefs` works as well
         * create a new drive label with `parted mklabel` and a new partition using `parted mkpart`
         * format the partition `mkfs.<type>`
         * add formatted partition to `/etc/fstab` so it can configured by the system to run at boot up